humanode-network/vortex-experimental-mockups/docs/vortex-simulation-processes.md

 - Stage transitions with gates: pool thresholds, vote window rules, formation eligibility.
 - Per-stage metrics shown in UI (quorums, floors, vote split, budgets, milestones, team slots).
 - Attachments metadata (links only; no file storage required for the simulation).

+#### When a proposal is “accepted”

+Paper-aligned rule for v1 simulation:

+- A proposal is considered **accepted** once it **passes the chamber vote**.
+- Formation is optional; acceptance does not imply that a Formation project must exist.

+Implications:

+- Chamber participation (“you can vote here”) is earned by having an accepted proposal.
+- The General chamber is unlocked by having any accepted proposal in any chamber.

+#### Formation optionality (modeling note)

+In the current UI, the stages are always rendered as Draft → Pool → Chamber vote → Formation.

+To keep DTOs and routes stable while allowing “no formation” proposals, the simulation should model:

+- `formationRequired: boolean` (proposal-type dependent)
+- Only when `formationRequired=true`:
+  - a Formation project is created
+  - Formation actions/milestones are enabled

+For `formationRequired=false`, the “Formation” page can render a minimal “No formation required” view and a history of the accepted vote.

 ### 1.8 Formation (execution layer)